-Since joining the Presencing Institute in 2012 I have helped bring the organization’s work with Theory U to scale.
+From 2012-2019 I worked with the Presencing Institute where I helped bring the organization’s work with Theory U to scale.
 Most notably, I co-created and facilitated the MITx course u.lab: Leading From the Emerging Future, which has reached over 130,000 people from 185 countries and is seen as a model for how to blend online and offline elements to create transformative learning environments.
 More recently, I led an initiative focused on societal transformation, a collaboration with HuffPost that launched in January 2019 and empowers 300 cross-disciplinary teams (roughly 4,000 people) from 35 countries to simultaneously tackle social challenges (transforming education, addressing climate change) using collective systems mapping and design processes.

 My role in earlier Presencing Institute projects was to make visible, through writing research, the often-invisible dynamics of social change.
 I served as the learning historian for the Presencing Institute's Global Wellbeing Lab from 2013-2016, documenting the process and early outcomes of an effort to move beyond GDP in different parts of the world.
 I also contributed writing and editing for Theory U, 2nd Edition (2016) and Leading From the Emerging Future (2013).